simonmichael/hledger_site/foreign-trip-expenses.md

     Assets:Cash

 ; Conversion rate to use in reports for the trip period.
-; You could declare each time it changed, eg:
+; You could declare each time it changed, e.g.,
 ; P 2018-10-25 EUR 1.10 USD
 ; P 2018-10-28 EUR 1.20 USD
 ; but hledger currently picks just one,